UX Case Study #2

 Homepage Hero Banner and Calculator (Figma)

-The challenges
+The challenge

 Whiteboarding Session (Invision)